danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

         else:
             print(f"All {len(ticker_list)} records were fetched!")

-We will then loop through our tickers in our ticker list and store our pricing data using our create_daily_pricing function in the df_equities dataframe.
-We allow 1 second to pass using the sleep function from the time package before fetching each ticker data to avoid any API rate limits.
-This will take some time to run in order to fetch pricing history for roughly 500 tickers.
+We will then loop through our Tickers in our ticker list and store our pricing data using our create_daily_pricing function in the df_equities dataframe.
+We allow 1 second to pass using the sleep function from the time package before fetching each Ticker data to avoid any API rate limits.
+This will take some time to run in order to fetch pricing history for roughly 500 Tickers.

         # Initialize variables for processing
         first_ticker = True